 Aging Out Seminar

 CASA for Children of Mercer and Burlington Counties currently offers one annual conference that focuses on the 14-21 population of youth aging out of the child welfare system.
 CASA collaborates with the Division of Child Protection and Permanency, Superior Court, Family Division, Mercer County Children in Court, Burlington County Children in Court, and Rutgers University Child Advocacy Clinic to offer a program that familiarizes youth with resources and services to establish them on a path toward a healthy, productive life.
-The 2017 conference covered such topics as finding housing, legal issues, post-secondary planning, employment skills and healthy relationships.
+The 2019 conference covers such topics as finding housing, post-secondary planning, employment skills and healthy relationships.

 Darkness to Light